A wall-mounted tv with the wires hidden behind it

 It’s also important to consider the height at which you want to mount your TV.
 The ideal height for TV mounting is eye level when seated, so measure the height of your seating area and subtract the height of the TV to determine the optimal mounting height.
 Keep in mind that the bottom of the TV should be at least 2-3 inches above any furniture or other objects below it.

-See also How Height to Mount Tv
+See also How to Mount Tv to Tile

 Tools Required for TV Mounting and Wire Hiding